ansys/pyansys-sound/doc/source/user_guide.rst

 All classes have four methods in common:

-#. ``process()`` performs the operation for which the class is made for.
+#. ``process()`` performs the operation for which the class is made.
 Must be called explicitly every time an input parameter is changed.
-#. ``plot()`` plots the output of the class, depending on the nature of the output, the plot shall be different.
+#. ``plot()`` plots the output of the class.
+Depending on the nature of the output, the plot may be different.
 #. ``get_output()`` returns the outputs as a DPF object (either a ``Field`` or a ``FieldsContainer``).
 #. ``get_output_as_nparray()`` returns the outputs as a numpy array.

 Some additional methods might be available for a given class.

-It is strongly encourage to check the :doc:`examples/index` to start using PyAnsys Sound.
+It is strongly encouraged to check the :doc:`examples/index` to start using PyAnsys Sound.

 .. _Ansys DPF: https://dpf.docs.pyansys.com/version/stable/
 .. _Ansys Sound: https://www.ansys.com/sound